SethFalco/red-panda-emotes/CONTRIBUTING.md

 ![Cloning the Project](assets/clone_project.gif)

-It's simpler to use HTTPS if you're knew to git, but if you know what you're doing SSH is good.
+It's simpler to use HTTPS if you're new to git, but if you know what you're doing SSH is good.

 ```sh
 git clone https://gitlab.com/{YOUR_NAME_SPACE}/elypia-emotes.git
 ```
 > Download the repository so you can have a copy of everything in the project on your computer.

-This command will download the repository locally into a `elypia-emotes` directory within wherever performed the command.
+This command will download the repository locally into an `elypia-emotes` directory within wherever performed the command.

-At this point you now have the repository cloned and you are welcome to make changes to the contents as you desire by either replacing or adding emotes.
+At this point, you now have the repository cloned and you are welcome to make changes to the contents as you desire by either replacing or adding emotes.

-#### Commiting Changes
+#### Committing Changes
-Once you have made the changes you wish to make, for example a change to an existing emote, or adding your own new emote, you need to add, commit and push the changes.
+Once you have made the changes you wish to make, for example, a change to an existing emote, or adding your own new emote, you need to add, commit and push the changes.

 ```sh
 git add .